 Each senior high school offers a limited number of these programs.
-Thomas Edison High School of Technology offers a variety of CTE and other tech programs for students to obtain vocational and professional training as well as college credits during high school.
-Program information is available at or at 301-929-2181.
+Thomas Edison High School of Technology offers a variety of Career and Technology Education for students to obtain vocational and professional training as well as college credits during high school.
+Program information is available at 240-740-2000.

 Completing a career pathway program at a MCPS high school and articulating credits to MC benefits students in several ways.
 It gives them a head start on their college education while at the same time saves tuition and book fees since these courses are completed prior to enrollment at MC.